xfang422/i2p-1/Syllabus.md

 #### Quiz!

-- Complete the short quiz associated with this week's activities.
+- Complete the short Moodle quiz associated with this week's activities.

 ### Workshop